usgs/wdfn-blog/content/30daychartchallenge-2022.md

 {{< tweet 1509439977674915843 >}}

-Here at USGS, we were excited to share our science and learn new data visualization skills along the way!
+Here at USGS, we were excited to share our science and learn new data visualization skills along the way.
 Throughout the month we shared 23 new charts featuring the work of hydrologists, data scientists, and science communicators.
 A big thank you to all of the contributors from across the USGS Water Mission Area and Water Science Centers!
+We had participation from the Observing Systems Division (OSD), the Integrated Information Dissemination Division (IIDD), the Integrated Modeling and Prediction Division (IMPD), and the Utah (UT), South Atlantic (SA), Oregon (OR), Maryland-Delaware-DC (MD/DE/DC) and New England (NE) Water Science Centers (WSCs).

-See below for all of the contributions form the chart challenge, and don't forget to follow [@USGS_DataSci](https://twitter.com/USGS_DataSci) on Twitter to see future data visualizations, or check out the [USGS VizLab portfolio]https://labs.waterdata.usgs.gov/visualizations/vizlab-home/index.html#/?utm_source=wdfn&utm_medium=blog&utm_campaign=30DayChartChall22).
+See below for all of the contributions form the chart challenge, and don't forget to follow [@USGS_DataSci](https://twitter.com/USGS_DataSci) on Twitter to see future data visualizations, or check out the [USGS VizLab portfolio](https://labs.waterdata.usgs.gov/visualizations/vizlab-home/index.html#/?utm_source=wdfn&utm_medium=blog&utm_campaign=30DayChartChall22).

 ## Day 1, Comparisons: Part-to-Whole by Michael Meyer (OSD)
 {{< tweet 1509899903761362958 >}}
+{{< tweet 1509899907309711388 >}}
+{{< tweet 1509899914272292868 >}}
 ## Day 1, Comparisons: Part-to-Whole by Cee Nell (IIDD)
 {{< tweet 1509969870129086472 >}}
 ## Day 2, Comparisons: Pictogram by Cee Nell (IIDD)